The Lincoln Electric K2185-1 Handy MIG Wire Welder – to give the handy MIG its full name.

 - Chipping Hammer and Brush

 As you can see you get a lot in the package.
-Lots of extras, contact tips and sample wire from the Lincoln Electric brand not the cheap wire seen in some MIG welder packages.
+Extra contact tips and sample wire from the Lincoln Electric brand.
+Not the cheap wire seen in some MIG welder packages.

 Things to stop and note;